arkamnite/Patchwork-DMG/README.md

 - [ ] User interface

 ## Project Log 🌀
+#### 12/11/21: CPU and related flags
+This stage saw the prototype layout for the DMG CPU, including structs to represent the CPU itself, as well as its constituent status flag register(s).
+The previously defined and tested `RegPair` struct was used to implement basic register pairs.
+Additionally, a prototype for the LCD control register has been implemented.

+The current testing focus is on accurate memory reading based on a given addressing mode (represented as an enum at the moment).
+Once this is complete, then work on opcode implementation can begin using closures.

 #### 10/11/21: Register Pair
 I had previously laid out the blueprint for the `RegisterPair` struct which would be used to implement the DMG's registers, as the name implies.
 Specifically however, this struct will ideally take a closure in order to manipulate its fields-